gustavocadev/gustavocadev/README.md

 * 🌍  I'm based in Perú
 * 🖥️  See my portfolio at [gustavoca.dev](http://gustavocadev.vercel.app)
 * ✉️  You can contact me at [churaalaygustavo11@gmail.com](mailto:churaalaygustavo11@gmail.com)
-* 🧠  I'm learning Rust, Go, Flutter
+* 🧠  I'm learning Rust, Dart / Flutter
 * 🤝  I'm open to collaborating on Interesting Projects

 ## Runtimes / Frameworks